Jamie Tinkler: In band Avenue

 After one year from split up of Pop!, Jamie joined in 2006 the boy band Avenue that was applying for The X Factor.
 The group consisted of Max George (now a member of British boy band The Wanted), Jonathan (Jonny) Lloyd, Scott Clarke, Ross Candy and Jamie Tinkler himself.
 This was Tinkler's third major competition experience after having taken part in Eurovision qualifications and Pop Idol three years earlier.
 They auditioned by singing an a cappella version of "Leave Right Now", a song by Will Young.
 Avenue made it through bootcamp landing in the final four in Louis Walsh's category.
 But after Walsh discovered that Jonathan Lloyd, Jamie Tinkler, Max George, Scott Clarke and Ross Candy were already on a management deal, he disqualified them from the competition, giving Eton Road a chance instead.
-It was later revealed that Avenue had in fact not broken any rules they had a management deal not a record deal, competition winner Leona Lewis was also represented with a management deal but didn't suffer the same scruitany.
+It was later revealed that Avenue had in fact not broken any rules they had a management deal not a record deal, competition winner Leona Lewis was also represented with a management deal but didn't suffer the same scrutiny.

 The band decided to go on with their musical career and found management with then Sugababes management Crown Music, Tinkler however said that he was opting out of the project following a fall out with fellow band member Max George and would not continue with Avenue.
 He was replaced by Andrew (Andy) Brown.
-Avenue went on to released only one single which charted with a disappointing number 50 in the UK charts.
+Avenue went on to release only one single which charted with a disappointing number 50 in the UK charts.

 2014–present

 It was announced that Avenue would be returning after four years on hiatus, with the following members Jonny Lloyd, Ross Candy and Scott Clarke.

 Instead, Tinkler joined in an indie rock band named Baxter, through Baxter guitarist Steve Keegan.

+Currently performing across the UK with his 80s solo show and seasonal Christmas shows for corporate events.